Anthony Nolan and

 World Cancer Day

-At Anthony Nolan, we save the lives of people with blood cancer.
-Help us build a future where every patient survives.
+At Anthony Nolan, we save the lives of people with blood cancer and blood disorders.
+On 4 February 2017, World Cancer Day returns as we unite together to build a future where every patient survives.

-We help three people every day get a potentially lifesaving blood stem cell or bone marrow transplant.
+We help three people every day get a potentially lifesaving stem cell transplant.
 But we can’t find a match for everyone because we simply don’t have the funds.

 I had a lifesaving bone marrow transplant in February 2011.
 Thanks to Anthony Nolan and my donor, I’ve been able to do my A-Levels and start my first year at university.

 It feels wonderful to look forward to the future and university after my future being uncertain for so long.

 Without my transplant I wouldn’t have any of this.
 I’ve got a lot of people to thank for that.
 And now I have all these amazing opportunities, and I can get on with my life.

 On my donation day, I thought I was going to be nervous but I wasn’t – I was excited.
 I was thinking of the stranger who needs me, and hoping it was going to work for them.